EndPointCorp/end-point-blog/2020/09/09/rclone-upload-to-cloud-from-cli.html.md

 $ rclone mount gdrive: /mnt/rclone/drive/
 ```

-Note: If you wish to have the above command run in the background, add & to the end of the command.
+Note: If you wish to have the above command run in the background, add &amp; to the end of the command.
 You’ll have to unmount it later with `fusermount -u /mnt/rclone/drive`

 At this point you can copy any files you like into the mount above.
-However, you could just do that with rclone directly (`rclone sourcefile gdrive:/.` Will work) Instead, I used the following command, which I showed at the very beginning of the blog post:
+However, you could just do that with rclone directly: `rclone sourcefile gdrive:/.` will work.
+Instead, I used the following command, which I showed at the very beginning of the blog post:

 ```bash
 for i in $( ls /drives/source/directory ); do